 The Child Health Cluster is a team of motivated health professionals working with schools and communities to encourage positive health outcomes.
 Our services are confidential and provided free of charge.
 While we focus on schools in high needs areas, every school has access to a public health nurse.

 School public health nursing

-Our school public health nurses work with tamariki/children in schools providing free health services that include clinical assistance with health issues including:
+Our public health nurses work with tamariki/children in primary and intermediate schools (and early childhood centres in Wairarapa only) providing a free health service.
+This includes assistance with:

 - Skin conditions